droxey/tocsify/README.md

 Integration with a [Docsify](https://docsify.js.org) homepage is easy!

-Paste the following snippet to `index.md`:
+In `index.md`, paste the snippet below where the Table of Contents should appear:

 ```markdown
 ## Table of Contents